 FINAL THOUGHTS ON WHAT TO DO WITH JALAPEñOS

 I hope you found some inspiration from this list of ideas on what to do with jalapeños when your garden produces a bumper crop.
-By using several or all of these ideas, you can easily set yourself up to enjoy your jalapeño harvest for months to come.
+Using several or all of these ideas, you can easily set yourself up to enjoy your jalapeño harvest for months.

 More Garden Inspiration: